pnp/blog/content/post/power-platform-extensibility/powerApps.md

 Read more: [Formulas](https://learn.microsoft.com/en-us/power-platform/power-fx/formula-reference-overview)

-**Description**: Formulas combine many elements, for example:
+Formulas combine many elements, for example:

 - **Functions:** take parameters, perform an operation, and return a value.
 Functions are modeled after Microsoft Excel functions.
 Some functions have side effects, such as `SubmitForm`, which are appropriate only in a [behavior formula](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-formulas-in-depth) such as `Button.OnSelect`.
 - **Signals** return information about the environment.
 For example, [Location](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/signals) returns the device's current GPS coordinates.
 Signals don't take parameters or have side effects.
 - **Enumerations** return a pre-defined constant value.
 For example, [Color](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-colors) is an enumeration that has pre-defined values for `Color.Red`, `Color.Blue`, and so forth.
 - **Named operators**, such as [ThisItem](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#thisitem-thisrecord-and-as-operators) and [Self](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#self-and-parent-operator), provide access to information from within a container.

+### Constraints and limitations

-**Constraints and limitations**: Not all functions area available in all Power Platform components.
+Not all functions area available in all Power Platform components.
 See [Formula reference - Power Apps - Power Platform | Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/power-fx/formula-reference) for a list of formulas available in Power Apps.

 In model-driven apps, Power Fx can be [used in custom pages](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/page-powerfx-in-model-app) to add notifications and navigate between pages.
 Custom pages are a new feature with significant product changes.
 Refer to [Known issues with custom pages in a model-driven app](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-app-page-issues) for information on current limitations.